xebialabs-community/devops-keycloak-examples/README.md

     $ ./restart-release-server.sh

 Do NOT restart Keycloak, because the setup is not persistent!

 Wait until Release starts up (browse the logs)

 Now go to the regular login page and you will be redirected to Keycloak!

 Log in with alice/alice.

 Note that you can 'theme' the login page.

 ## Go GitHub!

 Now let's leverage the power of Keycloak.
 It's all fine to manage user and roles but let's do something more advanced that comes with Keycloak out-of-the-box and would have cost us some headache to develop.

 Log in with GitHub.

 It's easy to configure.
 Let's go into Keycloak and select **Identity Providers**

 From the list, add **GitHub**

 Now Keycloak is a client and needs the Client ID and Client Seceret from GitHub.

 Go to GitHub > You > Settings > Developer Settings > OAuth Apps

 Create a new app here and fill in a handful of required properties.

- Application name: `Keycloak demo`
+* **Application name**: `Keycloak demo`

 Homepage URL: GitHub lives in the public internet and needs to find Keycloak that is now (hopefully) running behind a firewall.
 In order to make a connection, we can punch a hole in the firewall with the `ngrok` utility.
 This is only for demo purposes!

 Try

     $ ngrok http 8080